Dagwal/Construction-Site-Management-App/README.md

 ## Installation

-To run the Django Inventory App on your local machine, follow these steps:
+To run the Construction Site App on your local machine, follow these steps:

 1. Clone the repository: